Why Practice Mode was built for deeper, durable vocabulary

 Craik & Tulving showed that how you process a word matters more than how many times you see it.
 Thinking about meaning (semantic encoding) outperforms thinking about sound (phonetic) or appearance (structural).

 There’s also the self‑reference effect: when you tie new information to your own life, recall jumps.
-Write Mode bakes both ideas in by making you generate, connect, and apply meaning: classic “elaborative rehearsal.”
+Practice Mode bakes both ideas in by making you generate, connect, and apply meaning: classic “elaborative rehearsal.”

 How to get the most from it